gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 The Group Manager processes the request according to {{I-D.ietf-ace-oauth-authz}}.
 If this yields a positive outcome, the Group Manager updates the group membership by registering the joining node as a new member of the OSCORE group.

 The Group Manager replies to the joining node providing the updated security parameters and keying meterial necessary to participate in the group communication.
-This join response follows the format and processing of the Key Distribution success Response message defined in Section 4.2 of {{I-D.palombini-ace-key-groupcomm}}.
+This join response follows the format and processing of the Key Distribution success Response message defined in Section 4.2 of {{I-D.ietf-ace-key-groupcomm}}.
 In particular:

 * The 'kty' parameter identifies a key of type "Group_OSCORE_Security_Context object", defined in {{ssec-iana-groupcomm-key-registry}} of this specification.